In the old days, having a security system meant that you would have to get a professional team inside your house to install everything.

 Ring Alarm will also have integrations with other manufacturers.
 For instance, you can use a First Alert Z-Wave smoke and carbon monoxide alarm or a Dome Siren with your Ring Alarm.

 Ring offers video recording plans that allow you to record, store, and share videos.
-The Protect Basic will cost you $30 per year per camera.
-But if you want to have more protection, you can get the Protect Plus, which costs $100 per year for an unlimited number of cameras.
-On top of being able to record, store and share your videos, you also get round-the-clock professional monitoring.
+The Protect Basic is a cheeper alternative.
+But if you want to have more protection, you can get the Protect Plus, which is on the pricier side, but you are getting an unlimited number of cameras.
+On top of being able to record (cloud storage is unlimited) and share your videos, you also get round-the-clock professional monitoring plan.

 However, if you do not care about these integrations, then SimpliSafe offers you the widest protection from both theft and environmental threats.
 Ring does not offer temperature sensors and glass break sensors.
 It also does not offer a smoke and carbon monoxide detector but a listener instead.
 Meaning, you need to have a working smoke and carbon monoxide detector for the listener to do its job.

-When it comes to cameras, the SimpliCam sells for $99 and works just like any ordinary security camera.
+When it comes to cameras, the SimpliCam works just like any ordinary security camera.
+Check the latest price here.
 At that price, you can buy the first generation Ring Video Doorbell and make your front door extra safe.
-Meanwhile, Ring also offers motion and sound triggered security cameras and floodlight camera for a little bit more.
+Meanwhile, Ring also offers motion and sound triggered security cameras and floodlight outdoor camera for a little bit more.

 It should be noted that the Ring Alarm is not the product that Ring wants to offer when it comes to home security.
 The company is currently embroiled in a legal battle with ADT because of its Ring Secure offering.
 Not much is known about Ring Secure, except that it goes against, and according to Ring supporters, beats out ADT.
 The Ring Secure was supposed to be out late in 2017.